ashokvytla/fire/docs/DeveloperSetup.md

 ## Running the example workflows on a Spark Cluster

-Use the command below to load example data onto HDFS.
+Use the command below to load example data onto HDFS from the edge node of your Hadoop Cluster.
 It is then used by the example Workflows.

 	hadoop fs -put data